Skip to main content

 2 min read

-Saudi Arabia, eager to diversify its tech portfolio, stands to benefit from a home‑grown supercomputing network rather than relying on overseas clouds.
-The collaboration could reshape how frontier AI projects are trained and scaled inside the Kingdom, sidestepping the cost and latency hurdles that have long plagued developers.
-As the venture moves forward, both companies say the joint effort will blend HUMAIN’s low‑cost infrastructure with xAI’s model‑level optimisation, aiming to create what they describe as a “n…”.
+Saudi Arabia, apparently keen to broaden its tech portfolio, could end up with a home-grown supercomputing network instead of leaning on foreign clouds.
+If things go as hoped, the move might change how frontier AI projects are trained and scaled inside the Kingdom, dodging the cost and latency headaches that have long nagged developers.
+Both firms say the joint effort will mix HUMAIN’s low-cost infrastructure with xAI’s model-level optimisation, hoping to create what they’re calling a “n…”.

 Under the collaboration, HUMAIN and xAI will develop a network of GPU data centres across the Kingdom to power the training and scaling of frontier AI models.
 HUMAIN's low-cost infrastructure capabilities will combine with xAI's model-level optimisation to create what both companies describe as a "next-generation AI compute foundation".
 The partnership also includes the nationwide rollout of xAI's Grok models.